myhdl/myhdl/doc/source/manual/intro.rst

 .. index::
     single: intbv; signed()
-    single: intbv; min
-    single: intbv; max
-    single: intbv; _nrbits

-When using the :class:`intbv` class with restricted bit width, the *min* and *max* attributes can be used to restrict the value range.
+When using the :class:`intbv` class with restricted bit width, the *min* and *max* attributes are used to restrict the value range.
 From a :class:`intbv` instance with positve and negative value range we saw in the previous section that it is possible to slice bits and the returned :class:`intbv` instance will have a postive value range.
 In hardware description it is sometimes desirable to have a bit vector with positive value range and create from it a bit vector that allows positive and negative value range.

 As an example let's take a 8-bit wide data bus that would be modeled as follows::

-  intbv(0, min=0, max=256)
+  data_bus = intbv(0, min=0, max=256)

 Now consider that e.g. a complex number is transfered over this data bus.
 The upper 4 bits of the data bus are used to transfer the real value and